 Once the Feasibility Report is approved the faculty/staff involved will be sent a "General Agreement for Collaboration" template.
-Please note, the language of this document has been prepared and approved by USF General Counsel and any changes to the document will result in the agreement being null-and-void.
-As a result, this form can actually be completed very quickly and faculty/staff can seek endorsement for the proposal from both the Department Chair and College Dean (both of whom will have signed the preceding Feasibility Report).
-In the case of incoming agreements from USF Health Colleges and Departments, the document must include a signature line for Dr. Lynette Menezes.
-Assistant Vice President, USF Health International.
+Please note, the language of this document has been prepared and approved by USF General Counsel, and any changes to the document will result in the agreement being null-and-void.
+As a result, this form can be completed very quickly and faculty/staff can seek endorsement for the proposal from both the Department Chair and College Dean (both of whom will have signed the preceding Feasibility Report).

 Send a copy of the draft to the foreign partner institution for initial approval.
-At this point no signatures are needed, and the partner institution will decide who signs on their behalf, so that neither partner expresses surprise at the language later.
+At this point no signatures are needed, and the partner institution will decide who signs on their behalf, so that neither partner expresses surprise at the language later in the process.

 In some cases, the partner institution may require a translated version of the document, and most partners will assist with this aspect of the process.
-It is the responsibility of the USF faculty/staff to ensure all requested changes from their college or the partner institution are made to the draft, and communicate those changes to Ms. Morales, who will then seek General Counsel approval for any alterations to text.
+However, it is strongly encouraged that English be the controlling language for all international agreements.
+When English is not the controlling language, a reliable translation of the international agreement shall be completed.
+The initiator of the agreement is responsible for procuring the translation and the possible costs associated with it.
+It also is the responsibility of the USF faculty/staff to ensure all requested changes from their college or the partner institution are made to the draft, and communicate those changes to Ms. Morales, who will then seek General Counsel approval for any alterations to text.
 This process will ensure the proposed changes are acceptable and are in compliance with SACS.